brayest/AWS-ECS-REDIS-PYTHON-CONSUL-TERRAFORM/README.md

 # AWS ECS EC2 DOCKER FLASK TERRAFORM REDIS

-This repository contains the necesary scripts and procdedures to deploy a **simple** Flask App using a Redis DB unsing Docker Compose with service discoveroy by Consul and a service registry bridge by Registrator.
+This repository contains the necesary scripts and procdedures to deploy a **simple** Flask App using a Redis DB using Docker Compose with service discovery by Consul and a service registry bridge by Registrator.
 Also in includes the procedure and the necesary Terraform modules to automate the a **simple** deployment of to AWS using ECS, EC2, ECR, AWS Auto Scaling and ELB.
 This is only the base for improving.

 * [Enviroment](#enviroment)